ShaggyDude/muse/docs/muse.md

-# Tree of Life: A Virtuous Cycle of Adaptive Product Development

-## A modern, AI-accelerated process built on decades of experience.** It merges human-centered design, evolutionary specifications, and real-world data to deliver the right features—faster, leaner, and with higher confidence.

-### Let your language sing—economical but unmistakable

 ---

+# Muse: A Manifesto for Joyful Creation (overview)

+---

+# The Joy Has Been Lost from The Creative Process

+## 🌿 "Muse Flow (music)“ – 5 Movements from Jobs-to-be-Done to Working Code

+---

 ## 🌿 Process Stages Overview

-The Tree of Life methodology flows through seven **iterative stages**, grouped into three main **phases**. **Design and Development operate in parallel**, with each stage continuously informing the others.
+Muse flows through seven **iterative stages**, grouped into three main **phases**. **Design and Development operate in parallel**, with each stage continuously informing the others.

 | Phase        | Stage | Name                                     | Purpose      |
 | -------- | ----- | ----------------------- | -------------- |